Start9Labs/documentation/site/source/guides/service-guides/jellyfin/jellyfin-clients.rst

 Before proceeding, make sure your Android device has been setup to connect over :ref:`LAN <ca-android>`.
 If you are connecting over tor, you will need to :ref:`Setup Tor <tor-android>`.

-1. Visit the app store of your choice and download the Jellyfin app.
+1. Visit the app store of your choice and download the `Jellyfin Android app <https://play.google.com/store/apps/details?id=org.jellyfin.mobile>`_.

 2. Upon entering the app, you will be prompted for a host; paste the URL (``.local`` recommended) of your Jellyfin server in this field and you should see your media splash page.
 If you are getting connection errors, make sure you are connected to the same LAN and a VPN is not in use on your Android device.